-Using the minimax principle and \eqref{B_F>B_K}, we can conclude that the extension $B_F$ has a \textit{discrete spectrum} and the kernel $\ker\,(B_F) = \{0\}$, while the extension $B_K$ may have a \textit{point spectrum}, as the kernel $\ker\,(B_K) = \ker\,(B^*)$ can be infinite-dimensional.
+Using the minimax principle and \eqref{B_F>B_K}, we can conclude that the extension $B_F$ has a \textit{discrete spectrum} and the kernel $\Ker\,(B_F) = \{0\}$, while the extension $B_K$ may have a \textit{point spectrum}, as the kernel $\Ker\,(B_K) = \Ker\,(B^*)$ can be infinite-dimensional.
 If the extension $B_K$ has a \textit{discrete spectrum}, then the same holds for all extensions $\tilde{B}$.

-As a consequence, if $A$ is \textit{not} closed, then a self-adjoint extension $\tilde{B}$ of the operator $B=A^*A$ is not necessarily a generator of a Gibbs semigroup, since the kernel $\ker\,(\tilde{B})$ may be infinite-dimensional.
-However, Lemma \ref{lem-behaviour for positive operator} holds true with $\tilde{B}$ instead of $B$, as the hypotheses in (i): $(\bbbone+\tilde{B})^{-1}\in \calL^p$, and in (ii): $\{e^{-t\,\tilde{B}}\}_{t\geq 0}$ being a Gibbs semigroup, allow us to avoid this complication. \end{remark}
+As a consequence, if $A$ is \textit{not} closed, then a self-adjoint extension $\tilde{B}$ of the operator $B=A^*A$ may fail to generate a Gibbs semigroup, as the kernel $\Ker\,(\tilde{B})$ could be infinite-dimensional.
+Nevertheless, Lemma \ref{lem-behaviour for positive operator} remains valid for $\tilde{B}$ instead of $B$, because the hypotheses in (i): $(\bbbone+\tilde{B})^{-1}\in \calL^p$, and in (ii): $\{e^{-t\,\tilde{B}}\}_{t\geq 0}$ is a Gibbs semigroup, circumvent this potential obstruction. \end{remark}